longhorn/website/content/docs/1.5.6/advanced-resources/deploy/taint-toleration.md

 For more information about how taints and tolerations work, refer to the [official Kubernetes documentation.](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/)

 # Setting up Taints and Tolerations
-Longhorn system contains user deployed components (e.g, Manager, Driver Deployer, UI) and system managed components (e.g, Instance Manager, Engine Image, CSI Driver, etc.)
+Longhorn consists of user-deployed components (for example, Longhorn Manager, Longhorn Driver, and Longhorn UI) and system-managed components (for example, Instance Manager, Backing Image Manager, Share Manager, CSI Driver, and Engine Image).
 You need to set tolerations for both types of components.
 See more details below.

 ### Setting up Taints and Tolerations During installing Longhorn
-1. Set taint tolerations for user deployed components (Manager, UI, Driver Deployer)
+1. Set taint tolerations for user-deployed components (for example, Longhorn Manager, Longhorn Driver, and Longhorn UI).
-   * If you install Longhorn by Rancher 2.5.x, you need to click `Edit as YAML` in Rancher UI and copy this values into the YAML:
+   * If you install Longhorn through Rancher, you must copy and paste the following parameters into the YAML on the Rancher UI (click **Edit as YAML** during the installation) to apply the value to all user-deployed components.
+     ```yaml
+       global:
+         tolerations:
+         - key: "key"
+           operator: "Equal"
+           value: "value"
+           effect: "NoSchedule"
+    ```
+   * You can also specify the tolerations for each user-deployed component and it will override the global setting.
      ```yaml
        longhornManager:
          tolerations: